THEFB199/UniYear3-E-ProjectDocs/README.md

 # Current Status of Current Key Parts

+Gateway 3 Progress Video:
 Gateway 2 Progress Video: https://youtu.be/yT4LsTBTJXM

-- TriTrack         - Controler over WiFi using ROS
-- Dani             -
+- TriTrack           - RPS Navigation Stack used to send goal within a map
 - Rubbish Sorting    - RGB Bin Detection Completed
-- Crab Detection   - Draws box and identifies colour (Ok Reliability) - No path tracking implemented
+- Crab Detection     - Draws box and identifies colour path of crab shown (integrated into overhead camera)
-- Mapping          - RGBD Using Kinect on TriTrack -> see mapping repo
-                   - Overhead map for crap and waterline detection to come
-- Pathing          - Not Implemented - Need a MAP - Will use ROS and possibly A* with a weighted decision tree
+- Mapping/Navigation - ROS Naviagation Stack used in conjunction with an Xbox Kinect and RtabMap
-- Seagull Detection- Rudimentary audio detection by searching for features extracted for sample sound data
+- Seagull Detection  - Rudimentary audio detection by searching for features extracted for sample sound data
                      - Plan to alert the operators using telemetry User interface on ROS machine
-- Water Line       - Not Implemented
+- Water Line         - input a line via simulink to the grad map

 # Other REPO's